 The first session was on Storytelling Vs Blogging where Anil P and Kavi Arasu set the tune of the conference right.

 Anil P described storytelling through photography and showed how different aspects of photography can add personality to a storytelling technique.
-It was an amazing starter for the photo bloggers.
-It was definitely a great value add for a starter like me who wants to explore different genres of blogging.
+It was an amazing starter for the photobloggers.
+It was definitely a great value-add for a starter like me who wants to explore different genres of blogging.

 Kavi Arasu – another seasoned blogger narrated his journey through a mind-blowing storytelling technique that has won everyone’s heart.
 The main takeaways from his session were –

 - Valid statistics and Images are very important for blogs.
 Images need to be blogger’s own image.
-So it is important for bloggers to develop interest in photography.
-It was good news for bloggers who are already using a lot of stats in their blogs and can capture beautiful images through their lenses.
+So it is important for bloggers to develop an interest in photography.
+It was good news for bloggers who are already using a lot of stats on their blogs and can capture beautiful images through their lenses.

 In short, Kavi Arasu was simply the best in his storytelling technique.

-After a short tea break a session on The Influence of Blogging started with Lakshmipathy Bhat, Anaggh Desai and Manu Prasad.
+After a short tea break, a session on The Influence of Blogging started with Lakshmipathy Bhat, Anaggh Desai, and Manu Prasad.

 This session was mainly to elaborate on individual’s branding through blogging.
-Speakers mentioned that modern human beings say a lot of things differently but a blogger / writer need to understand the advantages and challenges of their medium well before they get into writing.
+Speakers mentioned that modern human beings say a lot of things differently but a blogger/writer need to understand the advantages and challenges of their medium well before they get into writing.